gvwilson/thirdbit/fiction/booksters-apprentice/index.md

 Erileine hesitated, "Bookster?
 What do you think is happening?"

-His teacher smoothed his *deel*.
+Her teacher smoothed his *deel*.
 "The same thing you do.
 I think the mountain is being invaded."

 The little office they had used the previous evening lay down the